Ironwood Meta Key Agreement and Authentication Protocol: Security Analysis of Ironwood

-The devices $D_i$ in the network are subject to an invalid public key attack of the type presented in \cite{BR} under the assumption that an adversary can impersonate the Home Device (HD) and run the Ironwood authentication protocol (using invalid public keys) with a device $D_i.$ This type of attack can be easily defeated (see \cite{AG}) provided the $D_i$ uses a hash to create a validation value that does not reveal the shared secret in any way or the $D_i$ uses a nonce and Message Authentication Code (MAC) in a challenge/response protocol.
+We now consider an invalid public-key attack of the type presented in \cite{BR}.
+Such an attack assumes that an adversary can impersonate the HD and run the Ironwood authentication protocol (using invalid public keys) with a device $D_i.$ This type of attack is thwarted in Step 8 of the protocol if a rogue HD (i) sends an invalid vector $s$ to $D_i$, (ii) chooses $\beta, \beta'=1 $ or very short, or (iii) sends a matrix that is mostly 0.
+In all cases $D_{i}$ can look at the matrix and ensure there are a sufficient number of non-zero entries, in other words that the matrix is ``far'' from the identity.

+We note that this attack does reduce the minimum possible security level, because an attacker needs to only search through $q^X$ possible states (where $X$ is the number of non-zero entries in the $s$ vector).
+By requiring at least half the entries to be non-zero, we reduce the minimum possible security level by half.
+If we require more of $s$ to be non-zero we can minimize the impact at the expense of possibly considering a real transaction to be bogus (because each entry in $s$ has a 1 in $q$ chance of randomly being 0).
+Moreover, by requiring the HD matrix to be more than half non-zero, it forces the result of a valid $D_i$ computation to mix the results sufficiently such that a reduced-space $s$ vector will still incur the $q^X$ search space, even if an attacker chooses short $\beta, \beta'$ and a non-zero matrix.

+Further, if the $D_i$ uses a hash to create a validation value that does not reveal the shared secret in any way or the $D_i$ uses a nonce and Message Authentication Code (MAC) in a challenge/response protocol (see \cite{AG}) then an invalid key attack would not directly reveal any information to a rogue HD.

-In the reverse case, where the devices $D_i$ are attempting to authenticate the HD, if an HD reveals $s$ to an attacker using an invalid key attack it may lead to potential leakage.
-There are two approaches to protect against an invalid public key attack against an HD.
-In the first case, the device $D_i$ would have its public key signed by a trusted CA/TTP.
-This would ensure to the HD that the public key is valid by checking the certificate.
-In the second case the HD must check that the public key is not invalid before releasing $s$.
-To do this it must ensure that a sufficient number of elements in the public key matrix are not zero.
-With a sufficient number of non-zero entries the E-Multiplication process will ensure a sufficient mixing in the resulting computations, eliminating the possibility of using linear algebra to obtain information about the private key of the HD.
+Consider now the reverse case where a rogue device $D_i$ is trying to attack the HD by sending an invalid public key to the HD.
+If the HD reveals $s$ to a rogue $D_i$ using an invalid public-key attack of $D_i$ it may lead to potential leakage.
+The best approach to protect against an invalid public-key attack against the HD is to have the device $D_i$'s public key signed by a trusted CA/TTP.
+This allows the HD to check that the public key of the device $D_i$ is valid by validating the certificate.
+If the certificate is not valid the protocol terminates.
+Recall that this is the method we propose in Step 1 of the Ironwood Protocol.

 In both cases the use of single-use ephemeral keys prevent an attack.
-If an attacker works against an HD (or a $D_i$) which uses a single-use ephemeral key then multiple invalid-key attacks would always return unique responses.
+If an attacker works against an HD (or a $D_i$) which uses a single-use ephemeral key, then multiple invalid-key attacks would always return unique responses.